Moving Forward: Information on Royal Roads’ approach to COVID-19

 I have paid my tuition deposit and need to defer.
 What happens to my tuition deposit?

 What’s happening with study abroad programs and international internships?
-(UPDATED May 8)

-Will international student support still be available?
+Is international student support available?

 I am an international student.
 Do changes during COVID-19 impact my work eligibility?